This post contains affiliate links.

 While there can be some overlap in ingredients and flavors between these sauces, the main difference lies in their intended use and the specific seasonings or variations used in each recipe.

-Step 1: Garlic
+Step 1: Saute the Garlic

-Step 2: Tomato
+Step 2: Add the Tomato Sauce

 Pour in your tomato sauce, give it a good stir, then let that simmer for about 15 minutes.
 Stir occasionally to prevent burning.
-It’s ready when that tangy tomato flavor is gone and it tastes ultra savory and garlicky!
+It’s ready when that tangy tomato flavor is gone, and it tastes ultra savory and garlicky!

 Step 3: Serve!